cadtexas/intro-to-java/README.md

 ### Mac

 1. Download Eclipse from [here][eclipse]
-2. Under Get Eclipse click the orange button, it should download the approriate version
+2. Under Get Eclipse click the orange button, it should download the appropriate version
 3. Double-click the downloaded file and select Eclipse IDE for Java Developers
 4. Press Install and follow the prompts.